Is it really possible to get a parallax background image on mobile with Divi?

-It seems almost like a taboo...
-It seems that it's because of mobile browsers (Safari mobile and others) that wouldn't accept the famous "background-attachment: fixed"...
+It almost seems like a taboo...
+It seems that it's because mobile browsers (Safari mobile and others) don't accept the famous "background-attachment: fixed"...

 And also for a question of site performance...

-Yet nothing is used as much in scroll mode as a mobile and tablet screen, it's even the basis!
+Yet nothing is used as much in scroll mode as a mobile and tablet screen, in fact it is the basis!

-Well yes, I've seen (and you will too) some WordPress sites that use parallax effects in mobile version!
+Well yes, I (and you) have seen some WordPress sites that use parallax effects in the mobile version!
 How do they do it then?

 4 - How to add parallax on mobile with Divi?